linear-b/gitstream/docs/github-org-level.md

 **Step 1 of 3:** Create a `cm` repository in your GitHub organization.

+!!! note

+    Make sure gitStream app is installed for the new `cm` repository in [GitHub](https://github.com/apps/gitstream-cm/installations/new){ .md-button }.

 **Step 2 of 3:** Create a `gitstream.cm` rules file in your repository default branch (usually `master` or `main`) with the following contents:

 !!! note